Jon Rafman: Dream Journal

-In 2016, Rafman's computer animated feature-length film Dream Journal premiered at the Sprüth Magers gallery in Berlin.
+In 2016, Rafman's animated feature-length film Dream Journal premiered at the Sprüth Magers gallery in Berlin.
 Inspired by Rafman's habit of recording and animating his dreams, the film through a series of dream episodes explores the effects that technology and the internet have on the human psyche.
 Rafman has called the process of working on the film a form of "worldbuilding" with the desire to create a Boschian-like vision of our current hellscape.

-Its musical score was created by Oneohtrix Point Never and James Ferraro.
+cloudyheart

+In 2024, Jon Rafman introduced cloudyheart, one of the first AI-driven musical artist in history.
+Rafman revealed this project on X (formerly Twitter).

 Career

-Jon Rafman’s oeuvre has been situated within the Post-Internet art movement.
+Jon Rafman's oeuvre has been situated within the Post-Internet art movement.
 He has risen to acclaim with his project Nine Eyes of Google Street View, which developed a distinctly post-internet approach to photography.
 His work has been included in numerous prestigious international biennials, including the 58th Venice Biennale, 13th Lyon Biennale, 9th Berlin Biennale, and Manifesta 11.